-Safe Alliance's Victim Assistance Court Program assists victims of domestic violence who seek Domestic Violence Protective Orders (DVPOs).
-Those seeking DVPOs have been recently assaulted or threatened.
-Court Advocates provide crisis intervention and safety planning services, and help victims complete the application for the emergency DVPO.
-Advocates accompany victims to court, educating them about the court process and providing emotional support during court proceedings.
-Advocates support all victims they encounter in the courtroom, regardless of whether that victim worked with Safe Alliance to file the DVPO.
-Staff and pro bono attorneys provide free legal representation and court advocacy to those seeking a one-year DVPO, and to those seeking to renew an expiring DVPO.
+Our Victim Assistance Court Program assists victims of domestic violence who seek Domestic Violence Protective Orders (DVPOs) because they have been recently assaulted or threatened.
+Court Advocates provide crisis intervention and safety planning services, and help victims complete eFiling for an emergency DVPO.
+Advocates accompany victims to court, educating them about the court process, and provide emotional support during court proceedings.
+Advocates support all victims they encounter in the courtroom.
+Staff and pro bono attorneys provide free legal representation and court advocacy to those seeking a one-year DVPO and those seeking to renew an expiring DVPO.

-DVPOs are essential components of many victims' safety plans, and can greatly impact a victim's ability to live independently from an abuser.
-DVPOs can determine temporary child custody arrangements as well as a range of financial outcomes, such as who maintains the right to live in a shared home and who will retain possession of a vehicle.
-Absent effective advocacy and legal representation, the lack of a court order can leave a victim destitute.
+DVPOs are essential components of many victims' safety plans and can greatly impact a victim's ability to live independently from an abuser.
+DVPOs can determine temporary child custody arrangements as well as a range of financial outcomes, such as right to live in a shared home and retain possession of a vehicle.
+Without effective advocacy and legal representation, the lack of a court order can leave a victim destitute.

 Through the Victim Assistance Court Program, victims of domestic violence increase safety for themselves and their children, and are empowered and supported as they navigate a challenging and often intimidating legal system.